kmarte29/TextAnalysisProject/README.md

 ### 3. **StopWordsProcessor**:
    - This class handles the removal of stop words from the text.
-   - It loads a list of common stop words from a file and filters them out during text processing.
+   - It loads a list of common stop words from the `stopwords.txt` file and filters them out during text processing.

 ### 4. **TextStatistics**:
    - This class processes each article, removes stop words, calculates basic statistics (word count, sentence count), and ranks words by frequency.